BookHaven12/pandas-data-cleaning/README.md

 Reading seemed to be similar in the medium and smaller schools, and only slighly lower in the larger schools.

 3.  **Spending Per Student:**
-Charter school were able to achieve better scores in both reading and math while spending less per student (<$630).
+Charter schools were able to achieve better scores in both reading and math while spending less per student (<$630).
-Public had the lowest scores across the board despite spending the most on their students ($630-$680).
+Public schools had the lowest scores across the board despite spending the most on their students ($630-$680).
 Charter schools spending less than $585 per student had the highest scores and passing rates in all 3 areas!

 ##Conclusion